 What is an endowment fund?

-A. The Pacific Lutheran University endowment is a permanent, self sustaining fund.
-Endowments are invested, and each year a portion of the investment income derived is used to ensure academic excellence, provide access and opportunity, and sustain the university’s mission.
-Currently, that rate is equal to 5% of the average assets over the last three fiscal years.
+An endowment is a permanent, self sustaining fund.
+Endowments are invested, and each year a portion of the investment income is spent to ensure academic excellence, provide access and opportunity, and sustain the University’s mission.
+Currently, the endowment spending rate is equal to 5% of the fund’s average assets during the last three fiscal years.

 How are endowment funds invested?

-A. The PLU endowment is invested in highly diversified asset classes, providing stability in principal.
-This stability has allowed the university to continue to provide a five percent payout each year even during the volatile markets of the early and late 2000s.
+The PLU endowment is invested in highly diversified asset classes, providing stability in principal.
+This stability has allowed the university to continue to provide a 4.50 percent payout each year even during the volatile markets of the early and late 2000s.
 The Endowment Investment and Spending Policy can be viewed in full here.